gkdziugaite/pacbayes-opt/README.md

 ## Acknowledgments

-The development of this code was initiated while Gintare Karolina Dziugaite and Daniel M. Roy were visiting the Simons Institute for the Theory of Computing at UC Berkeley.
+The development of this code was initiated while [Gintare Karolina Dziugaite](https://gkdz.org) and [Daniel M. Roy](http://danroy.org) were visiting the Simons Institute for the Theory of Computing at U.C.
+Berkeley.
 During this course of this research project, GKD was supported by an EPSRC studentship; DMR was supported by an NSERC Discovery Grant, Connaught Award, and U.S. Air Force Office of Scientific Research grant #FA9550-15-1-0074.

 Waseem Gharbieh (Element AI) and Gabriel Arpino (University of Toronto) contributed to improving and testing the code, and helped produce this code release.